tanboonjoon/main/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not take more than 5 seconds when executing find command

 {More to be added}